wechatjs/mp-darkmode/doc/en/API.md

   delayBgJudge: false, // whether to delay background judgment
   container: null, // the container to use when delaying running js
   cssSelectorsPrefix: '', // css selector prefix
-  defaultLightTextColor: '#191919', // font color in non-Dark Mode
+  defaultLightWebviewColor: '#fff', // webview color in Light Mode
-  defaultLightBgColor: '#fff', // background color in non-Dark Mode
+  defaultLightBgColor: '#fff', // background color in Light Mode
+  defaultLightTextColor: '#191919', // font color in Light Mode
-  defaultDarkTextColor: '#a3a3a3', // font color in Dark Mode
+  defaultDarkWebviewColor: '#000', // webview color in Dark Mode
-  defaultDarkBgColor: '#191919', // background color in Dark Mode });
+  defaultDarkBgColor: '#191919', // background color in Dark Mode
+  defaultDarkTextColor: '#a3a3a3', // font color in Dark Mode });
 ```

 ### `Darkmode.convertBg(nodes)`

-- `nodes` &lt;DOM Object Array&gt; List of background nodes to be processed (may contain non-background nodes).
+- `nodes` &lt;HTMLElement[]&gt; List of background nodes to be processed (may contain non-background nodes).

 Processing background.
 When `delayBgJudge = true` in the configuration item, you can manually specify the timing to run the background judgment.